 What does the service do

-The Orange House School provides intensive specialist support to autistic children who have been excluded from school (mostly special school) because of their behaviour perceived as “too challenging”.
+Orange House provides intensive specialist support to autistic children who have been excluded from school (mostly special school) because of their behaviour that’s perceived as “too challenging”.
 A group of highly experienced staff and a specialist teacher, offers a personalised curriculum and a safe space to work on behaviour management strategies and communication, working with up to six children at a time, for up to a year.

 As in all our work, the team provides a welcoming and accepting environment, helping children to rebuild trusting relationships with adults and other children as they recover from the breakdown of their school placement.
 The service does not aim to change the individual in any way but more to understand their behaviour in order to change the narrative around them.